MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Check the latest version notification
 * Replace icons by font awesome
-* Revise task group layout
+* Revise bug group layout
-* Support sub tasks for project task
+* Support sub tasks for project bug
 * Simplify application configuration (for developers) to utilize convention over configuration
 * Using Scala for several back-end components such as scheduler
-* Allow assign user in task view
+* Allow assign user in bug view
-* Allow deselect assignee in bug or task
+* Allow deselect assignee in bug or bug
 * Revise project and crm views
 * Revise the related bug relationship
 * Remove redundant css elements